anasizhar/oscp-prep/Box Solving Methodology.md

      `nikto -h <target>:<port>`

      - [ ] Run dir search and look for any exposed files.
 Look into the files and check the content.
 Your common loot can be Usernames, Passwords(rare), Version of hosted services(most likely), or any other configuration files.
-If there is Directory listing is open for one of the directories and the service is opensource try looking out the content on github, to see what can be sensitive files, to avoid going through each file manually:
+If Directory listing is enabled for one of the directories and the service is opensource try looking out the content on github, to see what can be sensitive (to avoid going through each file manually):

      `python3 /path/to/dirsearch/dirsearch.py -u http://target.com -e all -t 400`